MOVIE RECCOS, MOVIES

 3. Vertigo (1958)

-The episode leads to a nervous breakdown, and after getting released from hospital Scottie meets Judy, a woman who looks exactly like Madeline.
+The episode leads to a nervous breakdown, and after getting released from the hospital Scottie meets Judy, a woman who looks exactly like Madeline.
 His obsession for Madeline only gets worse as he tries to resurrect the dead past.
 Most Hitchcock films consist of characters suffering from some form of psychosis, which manifests in the form of a harmful obsession.
-But Vertigo is the most distressing Hitchcock film that closely studies a man at the brink of a psychosis.
+But Vertigo is the most distressing Hitchcock film that closely studies a man at the brink of psychosis.
+Truly chilling.

 2. Psycho (1960)